for community forest programs

 Progress toward this goal can be evaluated by assessing tree health over

-time through ground surveys or by record
+time through ground surveys

-keeping.
+.
 Community tree

-inventories that include health ratings may contain all of the data
+that include health ratings may contain all of the data

 necessary for evaluating progress toward this goal.
 Otherwise, sample

-plots can be established to obtain data on tree health and/or improper
+can be established to obtain data on tree health and/or improper

 or prohibited cultural practices.
 For example, jurisdictions that prohibit